 Abstract

-The dynamic behaviour of a spring-mounted symmetrical NACA 0012 wing in freestream flow of air is studied in the pre-stall region, over 0° to 12° angles of incidence.
-The primary aim of the work is for use within the automotive sector to reduce drag and fuel emissions.
-However, the work will also be of interest in the motorsport sector to improve performance and also some applications within the aerospace and renewable energy sectors.
-General operation of the concept has previously been verified at these low angles in the pre-stall region with that of a theoretical estimation using finite and infinite wings.
-This paper provides a numerical solution of the same problem and is compared with previous experimentation.
+The dynamic behaviour of a spring-mounted symmetrical NACA0012 wing in a freestream flow of air is studied in the pre-stall region, over 0° to 12° angles of incidence.
+The primary aim of this work is for use within the automotive sector to reduce drag and fuel emissions.
+However, this work will also be of interest in the motorsport sector to improve performance, and also have some applications within the aerospace and renewable energy sectors.
+The general operation of the concept has previously been verified at these low angles in the pre-stall region with that of a theoretical estimation using finite and infinite wings.
+This paper provides a numerical solution of the same problem and is compared with the previous experimentation.
 At these low angles, the computations yield a dynamic response settling into a static equilibrium.
-The stable solutions match the start of steady regime well when compared with experiment.
+The stable solutions match the start of a steady regime well, when compared with the experiment.
 The trends are also comparable with the experiment, but the velocities at which they occur are underestimated in the computation.
-The computations demonstrate a drag reduction of 59% when compared to a fixed wing whereas the lift has remained stable at a near constant value with increasing wind speed.
-Thence, downforce is maintained whilst drag is reduced which will facilitate higher speeds on the straight whilst maintaining vehicle direction stability.
-Limitations to this proof of concept work are highlighted and future development work is suggested to achieve even further increases in performance.
+The computations demonstrate a drag reduction of 59% when compared to a fixed wing, whereas the lift remains stable at a near constant value with increasing wind speed.
+Thence, downforce is maintained whilst drag is reduced, which will facilitate higher speeds on the straight whilst maintaining vehicle direction stability.
+Limitations to this proof-of-concept work are highlighted and future development work is suggested to achieve even further increases in performance.

 Original language | English |